Lyro7/MoleMadness/README.md

 ## Difficulty

-The difficulty parameter constants (time to hit the mole before it gets invisible, spawn rate, etc.) are defined in the `GameWorld` class.
+The difficulty parameter constants (time to hit the mole before it becomes invisible, spawn rate, etc.) are defined in the `GameWorld` class.
 They are not yet perfectly tuned, so the game can be a bit too hard or too easy in some situations.

 - **Easy** – longer visible time, slower spawn